Categories: Ethics and laws; Commerce and business

 like global warming, environmental decimation, and social inequality.

-Will government price policing apply to online venues?
+Will government price police go after online venues?
 Will the awesome deals I get

 reduced because someone overpaid for my items and the government took offense?